-Shay Rabineau is the Israel Institute Post-Doctoral fellow at the Schusterman Center, having recently earned his doctorate in the Department of Near Eastern and Judaic Studies at Brandeis.
+Shay Rabineau was the Israel Institute Post-Doctoral fellow at the Schusterman Center in 2013-2014, having recently earned his doctorate in the Department of Near Eastern and Judaic Studies at Brandeis.
 His dissertation, “Marking and Mapping the Nation: The History of Israel’s Hiking Trail Network,” traces the development of the Labor Zionist culture of scouting and exploring Palestine during the late Ottoman and British Mandate periods, and examines the project of transforming the country’s unmarked paths into a modern system of hiking trails after the establishment of the State of Israel.
 His work is the first to examine Israel’s ten-thousand-kilometer network of trails – one of the most highly-developed trail systems in the world, and the only network of its kind in the Middle East – as a space upon which Israelis articulate their relationship with the Land of Israel.
 Prior to attending Brandeis, Shay was a National Merit Scholar at the University of Oklahoma.
 While earning his doctorate, he was a Schusterman Fellow in Israel Studies, an AICE-Schusterman Graduate Student Israel Scholar, and the recipient of a Mellon Dissertation Research Grant.
-Shay has spent the fall semester turning his dissertation into a book manuscript, and will spend the spring semester teaching two courses in NEJS.
-One is a course he designed, entitled "Walking the Land: Hiking and Religious Pilgrimage in Israel/Palestine/the Holy Land;" the other is "History of the State of Israel," which he teaches alongside Prof. Ilan Troen.
+Shay has spent the fall semester turning his dissertation into a book manuscript, and will spend the spring semester teaching two courses at Brandeis.
+One is a course he designed, entitled "Walking the Land: Hiking and Religious Pilgrimage in Israel/Palestine/the Holy Land;" the other is "History of the State of Israel," which he taught alongside Prof. Ilan Troen.

 Emily McKee was a post-doctoral fellow at the Schusterman Center for 2012-2013.
 She completed her doctoral degree in Anthropology at the University of Michigan.
 Her research on land conflict and socio-environmental movements in Israel explores the drawing and policing of group boundaries, experiences of agriculture and urbanization, and environmental sustainability activism.
 Her dissertation examines how differently situated residents of the Negev/Naqab region of Israel claim land through deeds and words.
 Jewish and Bedouin Arab citizens and governmental bodies vie over access to land for farming and homes and over the status of unrecognized Bedouin villages.
 To understand the vehemence of these struggles and place them within wider regional conflicts, she investigates environmental discourses and practices from a political dwelling perspective.
 She will be coming to Brandeis from Yale University, Department of Anthropology and Council on Middle East Studies, where she served as a post doctoral associate.
 At Brandeis she taught a course entitled "Peoples and Societies of the Middle East."